Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/README.md

 Feedback
 --------

-Have ideas for how we can improve our IT Operations Insights Preconfigured Solution?
+Have ideas for how we can improve our IT Anomaly Insights Preconfigured Solution?
 Give us [feedback](mailto:adpcs_support@microsoft.com)!

 Code of Conduct
 ---------------